 Expanders and Implants

 A tissue expander is a balloon placed at the time of the mastectomy and adds about 1 hour of extra surgery time.
 This procedure usually entails one day in the hospital.
 During follow up office appointments, the expander is gradually filled with salt water until you have reached your desired size.
-When chemotherapy (if necessary) is completed, the expander is removed and the permanent implant placed.
+When chemotherapy and/or radiation therapy (if necessary) are completed, the expander is removed and the permanent implant placed.
 This takes about one hour and is done on an outpatient basis.

 After healing from the second surgery, a nipple can be created with skin taken locally from the reconstructed breast.
 A tattoo is added later in the office for the areola color.